2015 Regranting Program To Be Announced Pending Grant Approval from the Illinois Art Council

 The Review Committee will use the following review criteria:

-Projects must be for non-profit groups, organizations, schools and individual artists with projects and programs that are presented from: January 1, 2014 to August 31, 2014.
+Projects must be for non-profit groups, organizations, schools and individual artists with projects and programs that are presented from: To be announced

 l.
 Involvement of Illinois artists and/or groups.